nishantsethi/web-logs/README.md

 Weblogs is a python package that gives you capability of streaming logs to the browser.
 It's a tail -F with UI.
 Multiple logs from different paths can be added by providing the details in a json file.

 # Installation
-The package can be installed using pip by typing the pollowing-
+The package can be installed using pip by typing the following-
 ```sh
 pip3 install weblogs
 ```